loveencounterflow/pipedreams/README.md

 > progress.

-So I wrote this simple 'demo test' (i.e. a tentative implementation as a proof of concept) to see whether things work out the way I need them to have:
+So I wrote this simple 'demo test' (i.e. a tentative implementation as a proof of concept) to see whether things work out the way I need them to have.
+Below I will give the (much shorter) PipeDreams version for achieving the same
+result:

 ```coffee
 #-----------------------------------------------------------------------------------------------------------